-- 2. Determination of Available Import Capability by Accounting for Existing Contracts and Transmission Ownership Rights Held by Out-of-Balancing Authority Area LSEs: For each branch group, the CAISO will determine the Available Import Capability into the CAISO by taking the Total Import values from Step 1 and deducting the import capacity associated with (i) Existing Transmission Contracts and (ii) Encumbrances and Transmission Ownership Rights. - 3.
+- 1. Posting of Maximum Import Capability on Interties: For 2023, the CAISO will establish for each branch group the total import capacity values into the CAISO Control Area and publish these values on its website by July 1, 2022.
+The information can be found on the CAISO website at: ISOMaximumResourceAdequacyImportCapabilityforYear2023.pdf (caiso.com) - 2.
+Determination of Available Import Capability by Accounting for Existing Contracts and Transmission Ownership Rights Held by Out-of-Balancing Authority Area LSEs: For each branch group, the CAISO will determine the Available Import Capability into the CAISO by taking the Total Import values from Step 1 and deducting the import capacity associated with (i) Existing Transmission Contracts and (ii) Encumbrances and Transmission Ownership Rights. - 3.
 Determination of Existing Contract Import Capability by Accounting for Existing Contracts and Transmission Ownership Rights Held by CAISO Balancing Authority Area LSEs: The import capability associated with ETCs and TORs in Step 2 will be reserved for the holders of such commitments and will not be reduced subsequent to the following process. - 4.
-Assignment of Pre-RA Import Commitments: The LSEs submitted their existing commitments from resources outside CAISO Control Area entered into before March 10, 2006 and with a term lasting into the year 2021 as part of the 2021 Compliance Year Import Allocation Process.
+Assignment of Pre-RA Import Commitments: The LSEs submitted their existing commitments from resources outside CAISO Control Area entered into before March 10, 2006 and with a term lasting into the year 2023 as part of the 2023 Compliance Year Import Allocation Process.
 The CAISO will use this information to determine Import Capability reserved for Pre-RA Commitments.
 Previously, LSEs selected particular branch groups based on the primary branch group that energy or capacity from each particular import resource commitment had historically been scheduled.
-For resources that did not have deliveries into 2021 or were not included in the Compliance Year 2021 Import Allocation process, the CAISO will assign capacity based on which branch group the energy or capacity was anticipated to be scheduled.
+For resources that did not have deliveries into 2023 or were not included in the Compliance Year 2023 Import Allocation process, the CAISO will assign capacity based on which branch group the energy or capacity was anticipated to be scheduled.
 This is the Pre-RA Import Capability.